davestewart/davestewart-content/content/blog/thoughts/mind-shifts+and+wins/index.md

 ---
-description: Things I changed my mind on and how it improved my life
+description: A 10-ish year retrospective of self-reflection and improvement
 date: 2023-02-22
 media:
-  featured: ./self-reflection.jpg
+  featured: ./reflection.jpg
-  thumbnail: ./self-reflection.jpg
+  thumbnail: ./reflection-thumb.jpg
 ---

-# Mindsets, mind shifts and results
+# On mindsets, mind shifts and wins

 ## Overview

 #### Why this post

-This post is a retrospective of various self-improvements from the last 10+ years, and how they've improved my quality of life.
+This post is a retrospective of various self-improvement wins from the last 10+ years, and how they've impacted my life.

 It's **long** and primarily a personal exercise, but I've written it in such a way that it may provide value to others.

 #### How to read this post

-Scan down the ***topic headings*** and stop if it resonates with you.
+Scan down the ***red topic headings*** and read if it resonates with you!

 Alternatively, skip to a **section**: